How you can cheaply buy an analogue camera on eBay: Step-by-step guide

 Additional software for ambitious collectors and resellers

 The use of such tools is sometimes controversial but tolerated by eBay.
-If you want to be on the safe side, your only option is to set an alarm and bid shortly before the auction ends.
+If you want to be on the safe side, your only option is to set an alarm and place your bid shortly before the auction ends.

 If you want to professionalize your eBay game even further, I recommend using another tool: Auctionsieve.